krjoha/pine-grove/content/posts/developer-experience-matters-a-lot/index.en.md

 draft: false
 author: "Kristoffer Johansson"
 authorLink: "https://www.linkedin.com/in/kristoffer-johansson/"
-description: "The developer experience (DevEx) plays a key role in any organization building software — whether it’s good or bad.
+description: "The developer experience (DevEx) plays a key role in any organization building software - whether it’s good or bad.
 Let us help you make your developers happier and more productive."
+summary: "The developer experience (DevEx) plays a key role in any organization building software - whether it’s good or bad."
 images: []

 lightgallery: false